-7.6 Durability and Repairs
+6.6 Durability and Repairs

 Canoes should be tough enough to survive the rigors of the Symposium Competition, the Society-wide Competition, and transportation to and from the various events.
-Following the completion of the slalom races and the preliminary sprint races, all canoes shall be removed from the water, assembled in a common place, and inspected by the judges and/or C4 members for durability.
+Following the completion of the slalom races and the preliminary sprint races, all canoes shall be removed from the water, assembled in a common place, and inspected by the judges and/or C4 members for durability (judges score) and use of tape as a repair (deduction).
 Exhibit 10 - Durability and Repairs, discusses in detail, the criteria for how durability shall be assessed.

-7.7 Official Weigh-In
+6.7 Official Weigh-In